The Taliban have declared victory. Now they must reckon with a country freefalling into chaos

 But for thousands of Afghans, the final Western flights took with them a last chance to leave the country.
 Many now fear their new realities; in particular, women, religious minorities, LGBTQ people, journalists and others face brutal treatment under the group's radical interpretation of Sharia Law.

 And for the Taliban's leaders, a rapid transition to national governance beckons.
-The group has virtually no experience of leading a country, and showed little familiarity with geopolitics during its five-year reign two decades ago.
+The group has no experience of running a traditional administration, and showed little familiarity with geopolitics during its five-year reign two decades ago.
 Their sincerity and capability now has repercussions for 38 million Afghans, many of whom will be displaced or thrust into economic crisis.

 Afghanistan is a very different country to the one the Taliban ruled between 1996 and 2001.
 Most Afghans don't even remember that era -- more than 60% of the country is aged under 25.
 It is urbanizing, diverse, and better connected to the world, all of which place it in stark contrast to the war-torn nation the Taliban conquered 25 years ago.